flywhc/esp32_pink_noise/readme.md

 The firmware size is over 1.8 MB so that it is important to select the correct partition scheme.

 ## Select your Bluetooth speaker
+WiFi can't be connected while Bluetooth is working on ESP32 due to ESP23 hardware restriction.
+The ESP32 WiFi/BT co-existing mode is unstable.
+So it has to scan BT device when WiFi is off and turn off BT before enabling WiFi.

 1. Turn on your Bluetooth speaker and make sure it is in pairing mode.
 2. press all three buttons at same time and you will see the LED blinking for up to 15 seconds.
 3. Then the LED will be always on.
 Connect to the WiFi AP 'esp32noise' and your device should pop up the captive portal.
 If not, please try to open any web page in your browser and it should be redirected to the captive portal.